 RosaBees | 27 Foundy Street, Suite #20, Asheville, NC 28801

 5. The Bull And Beggar

-The Bull And Beggar makes one of the classiest charcuterie boards in the city.
-With a simple but extravagant one-page dinner menu, sit in a dimly lit and cozy two-floor space with a small book bar.
+Not to mention that The Bull And Beggar also makes one of the classiest charcuterie boards in the city.

 Think brick and stone walls and chandelier lighting paired with a heavenly and gourmet dining experience.
 They also have some outdoor seating.